sonejilab/cellexalvr/README.md

 You can download a compiled version of CellexalVR for Windows 10 from [our website](https://cellexalvr.med.lu.se/download).

 There are a few things that must be done if you are planning to run CellexalVR for the first time.
 * Check that you have a pretty beefy computer.
+We are using:
+* * intel i7 or AMD ryzen 1920x CPU
+* * NVIDIA GeForce GTX 1080 GPU
+* * 16 GB RAM
 * Make sure you have an HTC Vive that is set up properly.
 * Make sure [SteamVR](https://steamcommunity.com/steamvr) is installed.
 (This should get installed when you configure your Vive for the first time)
 * Make sure at least [R 3.5.0](https://cran.r-project.org/src/base/R-3/) is installed.